On the power of linear programming for K-means clustering: The tightness of the LP relaxation for two clusters

 where $r_1$ is defined by~\eqref{rdef}.
 In the special case of equal-size clusters, \ie $|\Gamma_1|=|\Gamma_2|$, the authors of~\cite{Awaetal15} show that the Peng-Wei SDP relaxation recovers the planted clusters with high probability, if $\Delta > 2\sqrt{2}(1 + \frac{1}{\sqrt{m}})$, while the authors of~\cite{IduMixPetVil17} show that the same SDP recovers the planted clusters with high probability if $\Delta > 2(1 + \frac{2}{m})$.
 Again, for equal-size clusters, in~\cite{AntoAida20}, the authors show that Problem~\eqref{lp:pK2} recovers the planted clusters with high probability, if $\Delta > 1 + \sqrt{3}$.

 In this section, we obtain a recovery guarantee for the LP relaxation for two clusters of arbitrary size.
-For simplicity, we consider a slightly different stochastic model, which we refer to as the \rm{stochastic sphere model} (SSM), where instead of a ball, points in each cluster are sampled from a sphere (\ie the boundary of a ball).
+For simplicity, we consider a slightly different stochastic model, which we refer to as the \rm{stochastic sphere model} (SSM), where points in each cluster are sampled from a sphere (\ie the boundary of a ball).
 We prove that our deterministic condition given by inequalities~\eqref{ass1}-\eqref{ass2} implies that Problem~\eqref{lp:pK2} recovers the planted clusters with high probability, if

 We should mention that, at the expense of a significantly longer proof, one can obtain the same recovery guarantee~\eqref{lprec} for the LP relaxation under the SBM.
 We do not include the latter result in this paper because, while the proof is more technical and longer, it does not contain any new ideas and closely follows the path of our proof for the SSM.
 Indeed, in case of equal-size clusters; \ie $r_1=1$, inequality~\eqref{lprec} simplifies to the recovery guarantee of~\cite{AntoAida20} for SBM: $\Delta > 1+\sqrt{3}$.
-Also note that while the recovery guarantee for the LP~\eqref{lprec} is better than the the recovery guarantee for the SDP~\eqref{sdprec} for $1 \leq m \leq 5$, it becomes weaker for larger dimensions.
 As we detail in the next section, condition~\eqref{lprec} can be significantly improved via a more careful selection of the dual certificate.

 Throughout this section, for an event $A$, we denote by $\prob(A)$ the probability of $A$.
 For a random variable $Y$, we denote by $\avg[Y]$ its expected value.
 In case of a multivariate random variable $X_{ij}$, the conditional expected value in $j$, with $i$ fixed, will be denoted either with $\avg_i[X]$ or with $\avg^j[X]$.
 We denote by $\partial \B_1$ and $\partial \B_2$ the spheres corresponding to the first and second clusters, respectively.
 Up to a rotation we can assume that the centers of $\partial \B_1$ and $\partial \B_2$ are $0$ and $\Delta e_1$, respectively, where $e_1$ is the first vector of the standard basis of $\R^m$.
 For a continuous function $f:\partial \B_1\to \R$ (and analogously for $\partial \B_2$), we define